Constipation is a problem passing stool. Stool may be too hard or dry to pass. It is a common health problem.

 - Calcium channel blockers

-- Frequently delaying the need to have a bowel movement
+- Frequently delaying the need to pass stool

 - Neurological diseases such as: